ryanbahniuk/sassaby/README.md

 ## Setup

 Setting up Sassafras is simple with easy integration into your existing Javascript testing library.
-After installation, simply require it at the top of the file and extract the assert object.
+After installation, simply require it at the top of the file, extract the assert object, and set the .sass or .scss file that you want to include.
 Here is a sample file using Mocha.

 ```js
 var sassafras = require('sassafras');